flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

     === "5"

-        >**_NOTE:_**  Holds at BOTON and PANZE have a mimimum hold altitude dictated by the minimum flight altitude 6000FT of the earlier and following legs.
+        >**_NOTE:_**  Holds at BOTON and PANZE have a minimum hold altitude dictated by the minimum flight altitude of 6000FT of the earlier and following legs.

         ![HOLD5](../../assets/advanced-guides/holds/HOLD5.png)